 Most teachers have no idea why they do what they do.

-The best teachers you’ll ever meet are the ones that take the time to analyse their actions.
+The best teachers you’ll ever meet are the ones that take the time to analyse their actions and decisions in TEFL teaching.
 They consider how each action affects their students and colleagues.

 They act deliberately rather than randomly.
 Every action has been thought about (often many times, for each class, or even each student).